 – Iris Apfel

-Lauren: In the Galleria Mall in Dallas there’s a current exhibit called Night Fever, Fashions from Funk to Disco with 75 garments and accessories.
+Lauren: In the Galleria Mall in Dallas, there’s a current exhibit called Night Fever, Fashions from Funk to Disco, with 75 garments and accessories.
 This exhibit shows that malls are trying to create more experiences and get people excited.
-Can that segue into a boutique doing a popup, if they don’t feel comfortable doing full on vintage?
+Can that segue into a boutique doing a pop-up, if they don’t feel comfortable doing full-on vintage?

 Lauren: What’s selling over at your booth at Vintage @ Intermezzo?
 Are there certain items that people are gravitating towards?

-Lauren: You are certainly embodying that sprit.
+Lauren: You are certainly embodying that spirit.

-Iris: Well I practice what I preach.
+Iris: Well, I practice what I preach.

 If you love something it will last forever – Norma Kamali

-Lauren: I was talking with woman in the audience who is an e-tailer.
+Lauren: I was talking with a woman in the audience who is an e-tailer.
 She sells vintage and promotes it as sustainable.
-I think when you talk to people, particularly the younger generation, they are more concerned with the environment so people might not want to buy throwaway fashion.
-They will buy something that is pre-owned.
+I think when you talk to people, particularly the younger generation, they are more concerned with the environment, so people might not want to buy throwaway fashion.
+They will buy something pre-owned.
 It’s already been created thus won’t do any damage to the environment.
 I think retailers that want to get into vintage can really use this as a selling point.

 Norma: Recyclable fashion